-The stencils come in large rolls.
-The idea is to lay the stencil out all at once by starting at the top of an area, rolling it down to the bottom at which point you will cut the stencil and walk back up to where you started.
+The field stencils come in large rolls and the stucco stencils come in sheets.
+The rolls are laid out all at once by starting at the top of an area, rolling it down to the bottom at which point you will cut the stencil and walk back up to where you started.
 At that point you will need to puzzle in the stencil so it matches up.
-Depending on where it was cut, you may have some waste at the top too.
+Depending on where it was cut, you may have some waste at the top.
 The pattern repeat is typically every 5 ft.
 On some patterns such as the herringbone, the pattern repeats continuously so there will be almost no waste.
 Once you find where the pattern matches up, you will repeat step one.
 To make the stencil seamless, you will overlap the edge, using a piece of tape to keep them together.
 Continue the process until complete.

 Blu-Tack is a putty like stick that comes with the box of paper stencils.
 It is used to keep the stencil in place, as well as keep the sections that may float, flat to the ground.
 When using, you only need about a pencil eraser sized piece.
 Ball it up with your fingers, and place under the stencil then press down, adhering the stencil to the surface.
 This is only needed randomly throughout the stencil.
 If you would like the stencil to be 100% stuck to the surface, use the plastic adhesive stencils instead.